-There are four primary functions of packaging that need to be addressed in new product launch:
+There are four primary functions of packaging that should be addressed in packaging products:

-- Product Protection - protection/transportation/handling/distribution/primary and secondary packaging
+- Product protection: Protection, transportation, handling, distribution, and primary and secondary packaging

-Common packaging solutions include materials such as glass, rigid and flexible plastic, aluminum, and cardboard, sometimes in combination.
+Common packaging solutions such as glass, rigid and flexible plastic, aluminum, and cardboard, May be used in combination.
 These are each preferred for specific food applications, but there is overlap.
+For example:

 - Bag-in-box packaging applications are used for both food, such as cereal or rice, and beverages, such as wine.

 - Aluminum is suited for cans of soda and to give food containers a premium look and feel.

 Packaging ensures product safety to eliminate or reduce food recalls and hazards, as well as help with traceability.
-From juice to peanut butter, food and beverage recalls that made the headlines in recent years have brought food safety to the forefront of the consumer's mind.
+From juice to peanut butter, food and beverage recalls that made the headlines in recent years have brought food safety to the forefront of consumers' minds.
 A product recall can potentially destroy a brand's credibility, reduce product sales, and possibly result in a lawsuit.

-For consumer protection, there are labeling laws and FDA regulations that require certain information to be included on food and beverage packaging such as an ingredient list, possible effects of consumption or use, the batch ID and date of manufacture so the product can be traced or discarded at expiration.
+For consumer protection, there are labeling laws and Food Drug Administration (FDA) regulations that require certain information to be included on food and beverage packaging, such as an ingredient list, the possible effects of consumption or use, and the batch ID and date of manufacture so the product can be traced or discarded on the expiration date.

 There are tested and new packaging technology advancements allowing for food manufacturers to extend a product's shelf life and better control product freshness including:

-Materials - flexible packaging such as flow wrapped candy bars will have a much longer shelf life than foil and paper packaged ones.
-There is a trade off in consumer expectation for flow wrapped candy, so both cost and appearance need consideration.
+- Materials: Flexible packaging such as flow-wrapped candy bars will have a much longer shelf life than foil and paper-wrapped candy bars.
+There is a trade off in consumer expectation for flow-wrapped candy, so both cost and appearance should be considered.

 Every year, thousands of food and beverage products launch.
-If 70 percent of purchasing decisions are made at the retail shelf, you want to focus on packaging ideas that make your product stand out from new and existing products to attract the attention of the consumer.
-Today more than ever, packaging has become an essential part of the marketing mix and allows you to communicate product information directly with the consumer.
+If 70% of purchasing decisions are made at the retail shelf, you want to focus on packaging ideas that make your product stand out.
+Packaging has become an essential part of the marketing mix and allows you to communicate product information directly with the consumer.

 Fundamentally, a good package design will attract the consumer's attention, and it will protect the product from processing through consumption.
 Using the right size, shape, colors, and materials in your packaging will enhance the consumer's experience with your product which, ultimately, will help build brand awareness.

 If you have the resources, consider hiring a packaging designer who can help create a unique brand identity as well as help determine materials suitable for your products.
-However, if your budget is limited, there are cost-effective options, and you can always modify your packaging (or rebrand your product) as time goes on.
+However, if your budget is limited, there are cost-effective options, and you can always modify your packaging—or rebrand your product at a later date.